input-output-hk/cardano-rt-view/doc/getting-started/building-the-documentation.md

 ## Building documentation

-Use this command to build documentation:
+Use this command to build the documentation:

 ```
 sphinx-build doc html